 Financial firms still have the opportunity to work with regulators to influence the transition process and outcomes.
 The alternative rates are defined but market expectations and choices are not.

-A wait-and-see approach would be unwise.
+A wait-and-see approach is unwise.
 Given the volume of products and processes that will have to change, transition away from LIBOR entails considerable work and risk.
-Preparations should start immediately.
+LIBOR transition programs should mobilize immediately.